 Are your stress levels through the roof?
 Pair calming activities and positive thinking with the best foods that reduce stress according to nutritionist Carrie Gabriel, MS, RDN.

-We all get overwhelmed sometimes by the stress and uncertainty of daily life.
-To cope, many of us tend to reach for unhealthy foods for relief during such times.
+We can all get overwhelmed by the stress and uncertainty of daily life.
+To cope, many of us tend to reach for unhealthy foods for stress relief.
 But super sugary or high-calorie foods only trick us into thinking we feel better.
 Those happy highs are most often followed by intense lows.
 On the other hand, making a conscious choice to eat healthy food can actually provide noticeable stress relief.

 Now’s the time to end the cycle of turning to these less healthy options.
 Instead, eat more of these foods that reduce stress to achieve calm and ease through nutrition.

 Curious as to what foods are good for stress?
-The best options fall into the categories of proteins, healthy fats, and complex carbohydrates.
+The best options fall into three categories: proteins, healthy fats, and complex carbohydrates.
 Better yet, they’re also satiating and contribute to a healthy, well-rounded diet overall.
 More healthful diets are associated with better mental health outcomes than unhealthy eating, such as a traditional Western diet, research has found.

 1. Fatty Fish